alexanderaleskin/telegram_django_bot/README.rst

             )
         }

-In this case, for the boolean field ``is_visable``, 2 values are specified for choosing true and false, indicating how they are displayed to users.
+In this case, 2 values are specified for choosing true or false for the boolean field ``is_visable``.
+You can also use ``prechoice_fields_values`` for ``CharField, IntegerField`` or any other fields.
 Sometimes the list of values needs to be generated dynamically, in which case you can override ``prechoice_fields_values`` as a ``@property`` function.

-Main Logic of TelegaViewSet
+Key logic of TelegaViewSet
 ************************************************

-The main function of the class, which, at the request of the user, selects a function to call is ``TelegaViewSet.dispatch``.
+The main function of the class, which is selected the function for managing data by the request of the user,  is ``TelegaViewSet.dispatch``.
 Let's analyze its logic in more detail:

 .. code:: python